argentox/Coursera-MachineLearning-Project/README.md

 ```

 We can see from the performance measurments that the **Regression Tree** does not look very promising.
 So, I try a **Random Forest** machine learning routine.
-In similar fashion as the previous modelling effort, I use the clean data set to train my model and then run a **confusionMatrix** to test its performance.
+In similar fashion as the previous modelling effort, I use the clean data set to train my model and then run a **confusionMatrix** to test its performance or 'out of sample error' accuracy.

 ```sh
 RanForest <- randomForest(classe ~ ., data=myTraining)